dmurfet/therisingsea/content/post/seminar-ch.md

 * C. F. Higham, D. J. Higham "[Deep learning: an introduction for applied mathematicians](https://arxiv.org/abs/1801.05894)"
 * F. Chollet "Deep learning with Python" (practical)
 * J. Clift, D. Doryn, D. Murfet, J. Wallbridge "[Logic and the 2-simplicial Transformer](https://arxiv.org/abs/1909.00668)"

-### Previous semesters of the seminar
+* [Deep RL for theorem proving](https://www.youtube.com/watch?v=p_UXra-_ORQ&feature=youtu.be) an interview with Szegedy.

 #### S1 2019 - Topological quantum computing

-**UPDATE:** The seminar webpage has moved [here](http://researchers.ms.unimelb.edu.au/~tquella@unimelb/#QC).

-The aim of the seminar in semester one of 2019 is to understand **topological error correcting codes and how they enable universal quantum computers**.
+The aim of the seminar in semester one of 2019 was to understand **topological error correcting codes and how they enable universal quantum computers**.
+The primary organiser for this was Thomas Quella.
 This is a remarkable application of topology to computation: one promising approach to making quantum computing work in practice is based on the homology and cohomology of surfaces.
 Moreover, some of [our neighbours](http://www.cqc2t.org/) are at the forefront of building quantum computers based on these ideas.
 An attractive feature of the subject is the sheer boldness of the underlying ideas, for example in Deutsch's paper on universal quantum computation he writes in a section titled "Programming physics":

 > To view the Church-Turing hypothesis as a physical principle does not merely make computer science a branch of physics.
 It also makes part of experimental physics into a branch of computer science.
 The existence of a universal quantum computer Q implies that there exists a program for each physical process.